HarlowMoran/csc120-a2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+This assignment was really challenging, and I am not entirely sure that I did it right.
+I have never coded in Python before, and so I had to do a lot of research around what syntax to use.
+Additionally, because I don't entirely know what Python can and cannot do, I am not entirely sure if all of my constructors and methods are complete or not.
+In general, I felt like this assignment was my best attempt, but also a shot in the dark.
+That being said, the professors made it clear that making mistakes at this point in the game is totally okay, and expected.
+Additionally, because the rest of the class is primarily Java (a language I do know) I am not too panicked at this moment in time.
+I plan to review this assignment with th professors or tutors, however, to gain a bit more understnding on Python.
+But I am okay with the knowledge that this may not be my best assignment because it is in a language I am very unfamiliar with.